NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 ## July 27, 2020
 - Fixed map page title
+- Updated map so you can't zoom out farther than an overview of the whole map
+- Updated map configuration to be more accessible.
+Larger font and text-wrapping.

 ## July 26, 2020
 - Added a map page, displays tags as a network.